lucastere10/django-drf-test/README.md

 # django-drf-testes
-Alura Django project for unit and integration test
+Django project for unit and integration test